 How popular is the baby name Dionisio in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Dionisio and check out all the blog posts that mention the name Dionisio.
+Plus, check out all the blog posts that mention the name Dionisio.

 Next Sunday in Rio de Janeiro, 30-year-old identical (and alliterative) triplets Leila, Liina, and Lily Luik of Estonia are expected to run the women’s marathon.
 This will make the “Trio in Rio,” as they call themselves, the first set of triplets to compete in an Olympics.

 In comparison, about 200 sets of twins have competed in the Olympics over the years.
 Here are some of the Olympic twins with similarly alliterative names:

 - Åke & Arne (Sweden) [not technically alliterative; see JJ’s comment]

 - Darrin & Dan (USA)

 - Jean-Jacques & Jean-Marc (France)

 - Madeline & Margaret (Puerto Rico)